 And there are a lot of things that are connected to a break system.

-In other words, there are local affiliates, there are local cable networks, there are that fully expect and often are automated and ready to go to a break.
+There are that fully expect and often are automated and ready to go to a break.

-When you have a hard break, there's no option, there's no opportunity unless time is given where you can give warning to everybody.
+When you have a hard break, there's no option, there's no opportunity, unless time is given where you can give warning to everybody.

-It's it's just not an option.
+It's just not an option.

-So we were in the middle of of just carrying the segment last night, and there was uh there was a gentleman who had lost his son that was telling this tragic story, and literally in the middle of it, we got to that moment where I could not stay on the air one more second.
+So we were in the middle of just carrying the segment last night, and there was a gentleman who had lost his son that was telling this tragic story.

 It was going to break whether I said something or didn't say something.

-We didn't know that this was gonna happen the way it happened, the timing was off, so I apologize.
+We didn't know that this was going to happen the way it happened.

 It was not done on purpose or by design.

-We had an incident where Senator Cruz was speaking one night, and I think it was when he was in New York and the audio was terrible.
+We had an incident where Senator Cruz was speaking one night, and I think it was when he was in New York, and the audio was terrible.

-It was not the Fox feed, it was inside of the room where the New York, I guess, Republican Party was running their event.
+It was inside of the room where the New York, I guess, Republican Party was running their event.

-But I'm watching these protests, but they brush broke through a barricade outside of the convention hotel.
+They just broke through a barricade outside of the convention hotel.

 Now, what do you think is happening here?

-It's very simple, it's not complicated to figure out.
+It's not complicated to figure out.

 For the last eight years, those on the left, in part because of weak Republicans, unwilling to use the power of the purse, fearful that they would be blamed for a government shutdown, have allowed the Obama agenda to move forward.